Venus without clouds, an image generated with radar by NASA's Magellan spacecraft.

 Phases of Venus in relation to Earth

-When Venus is on the "left" side, it is seen as a morning star, seen in the west before the sun rises.
+When Venus is on the "left" side, it is seen as a morning star, seen in the east before the sun rises.
 When it is full, in the center, we can't see it at all because the sun is in the way.
-When it is on the "right" side, it is seen as an evening star, seen in the east after the sun sets.
+When it is on the "right" side, it is seen as an evening star, seen in the west after the sun sets.

 Venus has no moons and spins backward